 Designated handicap parking spaces are available in all city lots and the Downtown parking garage.

 Service animals are welcome, and a water station for service animals is available at water bottle refilling stations throughout the festival site.

-Accessibility maps will be available at each of the 4 Guest Services booths with distances between stages shown and barrier-free pathways marked.
+Accessibility maps will be available at each of the Guest Services booths with distances between stages and areas listed.